-Students at Grand Ledge Public Schools are expected to display positive behavior, act responsibly and exercise good judgment.
-The primary objective of student discipline and control is to produce a safe school environment in which complete attention may be directed to instructional activities.
-Student behavior must reflect favorably on the individual student and the positive image of Grand Ledge Schools.
 Students who violate school rules are subject to discipline.
 Disciplinary action will be handled through progressive discipline procedures.
 Grievous student offenses may require disciplinary action, which is not progressive in nature and extends beyond the discipline action outlined in the student handbook.
 Students who continually violate school rules or commit serious infractions of the rules are subject to suspension and/or expulsion penalties.
 If a student's behavior is subject to suspension for more than ten days or expulsion, the procedural guidelines adopted by the Board of Education will govern the suspension and/or expulsion process.
 Any student charged with the violation of school rules is entitled to rudimentary due process including:

-- Notice of the specific charges supporting evidence - The right to explain and present evidence on his/her behalf - Appeal to the next level of higher authority
+- Notice of specific charges supporting evidence. - The right to explain and present evidence on his/her behalf. - Appeal to the next level of higher authority.

-Restorative Practices - Grand Ledge Public Schools believes that restorative practices and restorative justice represent a fair and appropriate framework for addressing student behavior and code of conduct/rule violations whenever possible.
-This philosophy creates opportunities for students to heal the harm their actions cause, and encourages alternatives to exclusionary practices whenever it is possible and safe to do so.
+Restorative Practice - Grand Ledge Public Schools believes that restorative practices and restorative justice represent a fair and appropriate framework for addressing student behavior and code of conduct/rule violations whenever possible.
+This philosophy creates opportunities for students to heal the harm their actions cause and encourages alternatives to exclusionary practices whenever it is possible and safe to do so.
 Administrators, teachers, deans of students, and other support staff have the latitude to use restorative practices as an alternative to traditional consequences, and will consider this philosophy when working with students before, during, and after a code of conduct violation.